pej0918/24s-VQA-MLLM/README.md

 ![image](imgs/model_finetuning.png)

-During fine-tuning, we introduce Question-Aware Prompts to further enhance the model’s performance.
+During fine-tuning, we introduce **Question-Aware Prompts** to further enhance the model’s performance.
 These prompts provide additional context about the question, such as background knowledge and potential answer candidates.

 By incorporating these prompts, the model can better interpret the question's intent, allowing for deeper reasoning and more accurate answers.
 This approach is especially beneficial for complex questions, where the added context enables the model to generate more informed and precise responses.

-Thus, The combination of MCAN’s multi-layered attention mechanism and the use of Question-Aware Prompts during fine-tuning significantly improves the model’s ability to handle challenging VQA tasks.
+The combination of MCAN’s multi-layered attention mechanism and the use of Question-Aware Prompts during fine-tuning significantly improves the model’s ability to handle challenging VQA tasks.

 ## Results